¨I’m in love with cities I’ve never been to and people I’ve never met¨

-According to the sites’ statistics, I have traveled over 1.4 million kilometers in my life (nearly 900,000 miles) and spent more than eleven years on the road.
-The website says that I have visited 100 countries.
+According to the sites’ statistics, I have traveled over 1.4 million kilometers in my life (nearly 900,000 miles) and spent more than eleven years on the road, and visited 100 countries.

 However, I usually say that I have been to 85 countries.
-Travellerspoint counts places like Martinique, which is considered part of another country, (in this case, France).
-My count includes only countries that are recognized by the United Nations.
+Travellerspoint counts places like Martinique, which is considered part of another country (in this case, France).
+My count includes only countries that the United Nations recognize.

 Note.
-If you look at the map, you will see in the upper right-hand corner three bars that lead to a list of all the trips I have taken.
+Looking at the map, you will see three bars in the upper right-hand corner that lead to a list of all the trips I have taken.
 Please note that if you look at this list, it is hard to navigate the map.
 You should, however, be able to easily use the plus and minus to look at the map in more detail.
-Also, be aware that there are some discrepancies between the map below and the real routes that I traveled.
+Also, be aware of some discrepancies between the map below and the real routes I traveled.

 Things I Love

 ¨When you travel, remember that a foreign country is not designed to make you comfortable, it is designed to make its own people comfortable.¨